 We have already mentioned the whistle language, and here is another tradition you shouldn’t miss: salto del pastor, or “the shepherd’s leap.”
 It is now a popular sport practiced throughout the islands but has its roots in the traditions of the original inhabitants.
 They used long poles with sharp iron tips used to traverse deep ravines and difficult territory in giant jumps.

 Before visiting the Canary Islands, you should know about the best local food and drink to make your experience complete.
 The food is hearty and delicious, relying on what the islands grow.
 Grilled meat and fish (tuna and swordfish mostly) are accompanied by papas arrugadas.
 That’s the omnipresent Canarian potato, much smaller than other potatoes and with a flavor provided by the volcanic soil.
-Papas arrugadas, wrinkled potatoes, are boiled in their skin, sprinkled with salt, and topped with a spicy sauce and are served as a snack or with the main dish.
+Papas arrugadas, wrinkled potatoes, are boiled in their skin, sprinkled with salt, and topped with a spicy sauce then served as a snack or with the main dish.
 For colder months, rancho Canario, a thick noodle stew with chicken and potatoes beats the cold.
 Baifo is marinated goat, and bienmesabe is a thick sweet puree made from almonds, egg yolk, sugar, and lemon zest and often served with ice cream.

 The Canaries have a fine choice of wine.
 They mostly produce white wines, but there are a few reds and roses too.
-Many vineyards are to be found on Tenerife, but the most unusual are in Lanzarote.
+Many vineyards are to be found on the island of Tenerife, but the most unusual are in Lanzarote.
 The wines are planted and shielded against the winds in volcanic ash-covered semicircles backed by stones.
 The wines of the Canaries, often based on Malvasia and Palomino grapes, all have a distinct flavor.

-9. Practical tips
+9. Practical Tips

 Pack beach and summer clothes, but don’t forget a sweater for colder nights.
-As you can see, even if you don’t climb Teide, there is a lot of walking as the best means of transport and that calls for good walking shoes.
+As you can see, even if you don’t climb el Teide, there is a lot of walking as the best means of transport and that calls for good walking shoes.
 Reserve flip-flops for the beach.

 The currency is the euro and credit cards are accepted just about anywhere, but have cash for bus fares and the like.